 Gently peel away the floss and unthread it from the wire.
 Don't pop it out of your mouth, as you risk dislodging the string.
 Proceed to the next group of teeth and apply a similar technique until you've moved throughout all the teeth.
-Rather than feeling as if you have no choice but to implement waxed floss, consider other options like a Waterpik or a floss threader.
+Rather than feeling as if you have no choice but to implement waxed floss, consider other options like a Water flosser or a floss threader.
 Both of these tools save significant time having to use a string.

 When Is the Right Time to Floss?

 Many people enjoy brushing first before they floss.
 Sadly, it's recommended to brush then floss.
 But then, why is flossing important?
 This helps release and lift food out between the teeth so that brushing can then remove the particles.

 The ADA recommends flossing once per day and brushing at least 2 times per day.

 Dental Floss Types

 Like any other oral hygiene product, dental string floss is bundled in many varieties.
 The type of string that's best depends on preferences.
 Some classes of string work properly with wider space.
 However, others work better in tightened spaces.